-Every MSU MPH student must complete a practicum experience as a requirement for degree completion.
-The MPH Practicum is a planned, supervised, and evaluated practical professional experience during which the student addresses basic public health concepts and competencies.
+Every MPH student must complete a practicum experience as a requirement for degree completion.
+The MPH Practicum is a planned, supervised, and evaluated practical professional experience requiring 240 hours (120 hours of which must be in-person) of participation during which the student addresses basic public health concepts and competencies.

 A student’s previous/usual professional activities do not suffice to fulfill the Practicum requirement.
 If the Practicum is completed at a student’s current place of employment, the project must not be part of their normal job responsibilities.
 The Practicum must be done during the MPH studies; previous experience cannot be used to fulfill this requirement.

 The Public Health Capstone paper is the final requirement for completion of the MPH degree and serves as the final examination replacing a thesis or oral examination.
-Students register for HM 893 Public Health Capstone for 2 credits.
-This final major paper provides evidence of the student’s ability to synthesize and integrate knowledge acquired during their degree program and Practicum and therefore may not be undertaken with any classes other than Culminating Experience coursework.
-Students must complete a HM 893 Override Request form and submit to their advisor to enroll in the course.
-Any student who drops the course after they are enrolled must notify both their advisor and the Practicum Office () of this change to their curriculum plan.
+The Capstone Paper must demonstrate a synthesis of the MPH Foundational Competencies and provide evidence of the student’s ability to integrate the knowledge acquired during their course of study into a high-quality, culminating written product that aligns with the student’s educational and professional objectives.
+Students must complete the HM 893 Override Request form and submit to their advisor to enroll in the course.

 For complete information about the Culminating Experience, please familiarize yourself with the Culminating Experience Handbook .